Padswynn/dot-files/rice_help.md

 #### Browsers
 You probably already have your favorite.

+#### Fonts
+You might already have a favorite, however it is important to make it better.

+Nerd fonts have an extensive unicode expansion.
+There are many fonts that are already patched to be nerd fonts, however you can allways patch your own.
+Either way, a patched font is needed for configing later and for great eye-candy

 ### WM Specific
 These are not strictly limited to WMs, however they are only needed to be picked if you have one.
 Most DEs have all these built in already